 How much you get depends on the circumstances of your household.
 We consider each case on an individual basis so the amount you get and the length of time you receive it may be different for each person.
 There is no guarantee you will receive any extra help through the DHP scheme.

-What if I disagree with the Benefits Team's decision?
+If you disagree with the Benefits Team's decision

 If you are unhappy with our decision, you must write to us within a month and we will reconsider our decision, a different officer will consider the appeal.